 Today is free to explore Kyoto on your own.
 Breakfast at the hotel included.

 After breakfast, we will start the day at the Nijo Castle.
-Built in 1603, it was the Kyoto home of Tokugawa Ieayasu, the first Tokugawa Shogun.
+Built in 1603, it was the Kyoto home of Tokugawa Ieyasu, the first Tokugawa Shogun.
 The ostentatious style of construction was intended as a demonstration of Ieyasu’s prestige, and to signal the demise of the emperor’s power.
 The finest artists of the day filled the castle with delicate transom woodcarvings and paintings by the Kano School on sliding doors.
 One of the castle’s most intriguing features is the so-called “nightingale” floors.
 To protect the Shogun from real or imagined enemies, these floorboards creak when stepped on.
 Next we will visit Kinkaku-ji.
 Kinkaku-ji, also known as the Golden Pavilion, is one of Kyoto’s, as well as Japan’s, most recognizable attractions.
 The gleaming building covered in gold leaf seems to float on the aptly named Mirror Pond, especially on a sunny day.
 After lunch (included) you will have some free time at Nishiki Koji.
 Nishiki Koji is a narrow, five block long shopping street lined by more than one hundred shops and restaurants.
 Known as “Kyoto’s Kitchen”, this lively retail market specializes in all things food related, like fresh seafood, produce, knives and cookware, and is a great place to find seasonal foods and Kyoto specialties, such as Japanese sweets, pickles, dried seafood and sushi.
 Following this free time, we will start our “Cultural Afternoon” by first participating in an authentic tea ceremony.
 The regimented discipline of the tea ceremony has been practiced for more than 400 years, and at one time was considered mandatory for Samurai as an aid to train the mind.
 After the tea ceremony, you will an opportunity to try your “hand” at calligraphy.
 Calligraphy has been an important art form in Japan for 1500 years.
-Finally, we will conclude our “Cultural Afternoon” by enjoying a “Rakugo in English” performance.
-Rakugo is a traditional Japanese verbal entertainment.
-The lone storyteller dressed in traditional Japanese clothing kneels on the stage while telling comical (or sometimes sentimental) story.
-After the performance, we will return to the ryokan.
+After the class, we will return to the ryokan.

 Before leaving for the day, you will need to prepare your main luggage to be sent forward to the airport.
-If you would prefer to keep your luggage and take it with you to the airport, you can do so.
+If you would prefer to keep your luggage, you can do so.
 If you will be sending the luggage, you will need to keep enough items for three days/two nights.
 The luggage transfer forms will have been provided to you prior to this day, and you are responsible for paying for this transfer.
 Today is free to explore Kyoto on your own.
 Breakfast at the hotel included.